PanagiotisNtymenos/OMDb-API-Web-Design/README.md

 ## [Go to Site!!](https://omdbaueb.herokuapp.com/index.html)

-# OMDb API Web Page
+# OMDb API Web App

 This is a movie search site, utilized as an assignment for AUEB.
 With some basic knowlegde of HTML/JavaScript/CSS I created the frontend which is a search bar and a bookmark collection.